Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Waste and diminishing natural resources are of increasing concern to people.
 Sometimes we feltmakers fail at our efforts to create items with wool.
 Feltmaking is not an exact science and failed projects can and do sometimes happen.
 These failures can be upcycled and made into items just like these adorable boots.
 Scraps of leather give the boots hard-wearing soles.
 The wool will keep little feet warm.

 Things You Will Need:

-- Eyelets, a Hammer and complimentary colored Shoe Laces or Cord
+- Eyelets, a hammer, and complimentary colored shoe laces or cords.

 - Masking tape for taping the shoe last to create the front of the shoe.